hianson/canvas-websockets/README.md

 # JS WebSockets

 This is a simple implementation of Express, WebSockets (Socket.io), and the HTML canvas.

-Static files are served via Express to each client to draw assets onto each client's canvas.
-Position and movement of sprites on the canvas are updated and stored server-side.
+Express serves necessary static files to each client to draw assets onto each client's canvas.
+Positions and movement functions of sprites on the canvas are updated and stored server-side.
 The server constantly emits a function to re-draw the canvas with that data, at some fps.
 Client listens for WASD keyPresses  and emits to the server to update 'player' data.

-All you got to do to run dis:
+This implementation takes into account some basic game dev architecture in that basic cheating prevention is handled by making all player interactions server-sided, because cheating is bad.

+To run this demo:

 1. clone and navigate to repo in terminal
 2. start server by running: